Hanneke Jagersma: Early life

 Johanna Jagersma was born on 1 November 1951 in Wymbritseradiel in the Netherlands.
 She studied at the mulo, the havo, and the social academy.
 She became a member of the Communist Party of the Netherlands (CPN) in 1974.
 She worked from 1975 until 1982 as coordinator for elderly care in the municipalities of Finsterwolde, Nieuweschans, and Beerta.

 Politics

 Jagersma was a member of the States of Groningen from 1978 until 1982, where she was leader of the CPN.

 On 1 April 1982, she became mayor of Beerta and was the first communist mayor in the Netherlands.
 In 1983, she was the first mayor in the Netherlands to receive maternity leave while she was in office.
-Jagersma did not join GroenLinks, where the Communist Party was merged into in 1989.
+Jagersma did not join GroenLinks, into which the Communist Party merged in 1989.
 On 1 January 1990, Beerta was merged into Reiderland due to municipal reorganisations, and Jagersma was not appointed mayor of the new municipality.